Lipen/formal-methods-course/lec-sat.typ

   exists X . f(X) = 1
 $

-SAT is a _decision_ problem, which means that the answer is either "yes" or "no".
+SAT is a _decision_ problem --- the answer is either "yes" or "no".
-However, in practice, we are mainly interested in _finding_ the actual satisfying assignment if it exists --- this is a _functional_ SAT problem.
+In practice, we are mainly interested in _finding_ the actual satisfying assignment if it exists --- this search problem is called _functional_ SAT.

 == Cook--Levin Theorem